 When you remove your finger from the trigger the paint flow is immediately stopped.

-HVLP painting techniques
+HVLP painting techniques in 7 easy way

 The following technique tips should help you to achieve a uniform finish on your painted surface.